The world’s most complete database of Brazilian Jiu-Jitsu concepts. Over 100 mental models so far and counting!

 Be active, not reactive. - Dilemma

-Force your opponent to choose between two equally bad options. - Do What Works
+Force your opponent to choose between two equally bad options. - Diminishing Returns

 If a technique is working for you, it’s a good technique regardless of what anyone says. - Dominant Angles

-Create positions where your opponent is not fully facing you, and exploit those angles. - Double Trouble
+Create positions where your opponent is not fully facing you, and exploit those angles. - Double Down on Strengths

 To fully control a near side limb, you must also control a far side limb. - Economy of Motion